rmzetti/hover-exec/README.md

 </script></body>
 ```

 ---
 ## One-liners

-*One-liners* starting and ending with a single backtick (and starting in col 1) can also be executed on hover-click.
-The pre-defined variables %c current folder, %f temp file full path+name, %p temp file path, %n temp file name can be used.
+*One-liners* starting (in col 1) and ending with a single backtick can also be executed on hover-click.
+The pre-defined variables %c current folder, %f temp file full path+name, %p temp file path, %n temp file name can be used (the derived path will be seen in the hover).
 Comments can be added after the closing quote.

 ---
 ### One-liner examples: